 - ☑ Complete the FAFSA.
-If you are eligible for Federal Workstudy position, it will be part of your Financial Aid package. - ☑ Check out the Student Employment Office job listings. - ☑ Find a job that suits your skills, interest, and availability. - ☑ Complete the appropriate job paperwork with your hiring department. - ☑ Once your hiring department confirms paperwork is complete and your work schedule, begin work.
+If you are eligible for Federal Workstudy position, it will be part of your Financial Aid package. - ☑ Check out the Student Employment Office job listings. - ☑ Find a job that suits your skills, interest, and availability. - ☑ Complete the appropriate job paperwork with your hiring department. - ☑ Once your hiring department confirms paperwork is complete and your work schedule is determined, start working!